-Think of any book you've read and then seen a cinematic adaptation and maybe you've gone "that's not what X is supposed to be like, look like etc.", the movie's images conflict with your own visual representation of the text.
+Think of any book you've read and then seen a cinematic adaptation; maybe you've gone "that's not what X is supposed to be like, look like etc."; the movie's images conflict with your own visual representation of the text.

-3. Re-Read & Record & Read
+3. Day III: Re-Read & Record & Read

 Now comes the crucial part.
 In the time you have left do this: Pull out your phone or any device with a microphone.
 Set it to record and start reading the passage that you've by now read two times.
 Read slowly into the microphone.

 When you record, it doesn't have to be perfect, not even all that good, because between listening to a less than perfect reading of a Latin text and not listening at all, the choice is easy.

-Read until your timer goes off.
+Record until your timer goes off.
 Save the file.
 Done for today.

 The next day you continue reading.
 Then on the day after you record that text, and continue in the same fashion.

 Apart from the use we get from re-reading, we get a recording to listen to when we are going about our day.
-Now, we have to find time to listen to it and this can be tricky but I'll give you some examples of when I've listened to Latin:
+Now we have to find time to listen to it and this can be tricky but I'll give you some examples of when I've listened to Latin:

 While brushing my teeth

 While having breakfast (maybe less socially acceptable if someone else is present, but hey…)

 While commuting to work

-- At the gym
+At the gym

-- While doing the dishes
+While doing the dishes

 At the grocery store (this often leads to me walking around forgetting what I was supposed to buy.)

 These little bits of time amount to a lot of listening if we do it everyday.
 For example, I would estimate I spend around 10 minutes standing in line during a regular work day (coffee shop, public transport, grocery store).

 Extra credit: go fast

 When we've accumulated some recordings and have listened to them a several times, we will know the content pretty well.
-Now to go trough it faster, if your device allows it, you can listen to it at different speeds such as, 1.3X, 1.5X and even, for the brave ones, 2X the speed.
+Now to go trough it faster, if your device allows it; you can listen to it at different speeds such as, 1.3X, 1.5X and even, for the brave ones, 2X the speed.
 Modern software tend to keep the pitch more or less intact so that you don't sound like a chipmunk.

 Recap of the the steps: